Ex-president racks up $87,500 more per day on $354.9 million judgment - ExBulletin

 Forbes Rating

-Forbes estimates Trump's net worth at $2.6 billion as of September, which includes $426 million in cash and liquid assets, part of $640 million in personal assets that also includes his personal homes, private planes, his pensions and his cryptocurrency assets.
+Forbes estimates Trump's net worth at $2.6 billion as of September, including $426 million in cash and liquid assets, part of $640 million in personal assets that also include his personal homes, private planes , his pensions and his cryptocurrency assets.

 How will Trump pay his fines?

 It remains to be seen how Trump will pay the mounting fines imposed on him, given that the amount he now owes exceeds the amount he estimates he has in the bank.
 If Trump can't provide money while he appeals the fraud ruling, he could also obtain an appeal bond in which a third party guarantees his ability to pay, although he might have difficulty finding a company willing to work with him on this, experts suggested, given the ex-president's legal risk and problems with securing real estate after he was found guilty of misdeclaring the value of its assets.
 He may also face difficulty obtaining money because the fraud ruling prohibits him from seeking loans from New York-registered financial institutions for three years.
+It's possible that Trump could borrow against his mortgage-free real estate assets, which Forbes estimates are collectively worth more than $1.1 billion, and the ex-president could also be helped by the expected closing of a merger between his social media company and Digital World Acquisition.
+Corporation, which could make Trump's shares in the company worth up to $4 billion.
 Critics of the ex-president fear Trump could turn to a wealthy financier to help bankroll the money, such as Elon Musk or Saudi Crown Prince Mohammad bin Salman, which could leave him beholden if he wins a second term in the White House.

 Large number

-$463.9 million.
-That's the total amount Trump and his co-defendants had to pay Friday in the civil fraud case, according to the New York AG's office, including $363.9 million they were ordered to pay and $100 million in prejudgment interest, which will continue. to grow.
+$465 million.
+That's the total amount Trump and his co-defendants had to pay in the civil fraud case as of Friday's judgment, including $363.9 million they were ordered to pay and $100.7 million dollars in prejudgment interest, which will continue to grow.
 In addition to Trump's $354.9 million fine, his sons Eric and Donald Trump Jr. were also each ordered to pay about $4 million plus interest, while Trump's former chief financial officer Organization, Allen Weisselberg, must pay $1 million plus interest.

 Key context